 History of.300 AAC Blackout Ammunition

-The increased terminal performance found in a .30 caliber round was the key motivation in considering replacing the 5.56.
-But this alone would not necessarily justify a change in the military's primary issue rifle.
-An important factor that was needed if the 5.56mm was to be replaced was compatibility with the M4 weapon system.
-The .300 AAC Blackout was built on the existing 5.56mm cartridge case, the advantage is that this allows for the same magazines used in the M4 system to be used and they can be loaded to full capacity.
-Also, when converting an M4 type rifle to .300 Blackout, the only part that needs to be changed is the barrel.
+The key motivator to consider replacing the 5.56 NATO was the increased terminal performance offered by a .30 caliber round.
+This alone, however, would not necessarily justify wholesale replacement of the primary issue rifle of the military.
+Any cartridge that replaced the 5.56mm would need to be compatible with the M4 weapon system.
+The .300 AAC Blackout is compatible with the M4 system since the case was built from the existing 5.56mm cartridge, allowing for the use of the same magazines from the M4 system, and to full capacity.
+To convert an M4 system rifle to .300 Blackout, the barrel is the only part that needs to be changed.

-The .300 AAC has excellent noise reduction when subsonic loads and a suppressor are used; it has even been described by some as to being similar in noise levels to the Heckler and Koch MP5-SD that uses 9mm ammo.
-This is coupled with a bullet that is about 40% heavier and moving almost 100 feet per second faster, the .300 Blackout clearly outperforms the gold standard that has been set by the MP5-SD.
+The noise of the .300 AAC is drastically reduced with the use of subsonic loads and a suppressor.
+Some describe the resulting noise levels as similar to the Heckler and Koch MP5-SD which fires 9mm ammunition.
+Coupled with a bullet about 40% heavier than the 9mm fired from the MP5-SD, and moving nearly 100 feet per second faster, the .300 Blackout dramatically outperforms the previous gold standard.

 Discuss 300 Blackout ammunition by adding your comment to the 0 comments below or by asking a new question